datarobot-community/tutorials-for-data-scientists/Time Series/COVID Time Series Forecasting in R/COVID Time Series Forecasting With R/README.md

 # Performing Far Forecast when time-series are short With R DataRobot Library

 In Early march, the number of days since the first US case was extremely short to perform any reliable long-term forecasting.
 The most I could forecast was 2 days ahead.
 While this may appear an issue.
 It can be solved by combining the new forecast with the historical time-series to predict another new forecast.
-The code here shows you how to do so using Time-Series R DataRobot lobrary.
+The code here shows you how to do so using Time-Series R DataRobot library.

 ### Getting Started